liyang0920/cores/README.md

 State-of-the-art Comparison
 -----
 ### Codebase of the comparisons.
+We choose two workloads for evaluating.
+In the first one, three tables of TPCH, i.e., Lineitem, Partsupp and Part, are used to build a three-level nested schema as given in Figure 9.
+We modify four queries Q-6, Q-14, Q-19 and Q-20 to evaluate their filtering and fetching components with different selectivities.
+These modified queries are denoted by (TPCH-)MQ6, MQ14, MQ19 and MQ20.
+The second one includes 12 million Pubmed records, which can be obtained from Medline Website.
+As shown in Table 1, it has a complex schema with more than one hundred nodes.

+All our experiments are evaluated on a single-node server and a cluster.
+The single-node server, namely, Dell PowerEdge R730, has two Intel Xeon ES-2640 CPUs with 8 cores each, and 320GB SCSI disk with about 180MB/s I/O throughput.
+We investigate the I/O behaviors of CORES, and compare it with three competitors, including AsterixDB-0.9.2, Avro/Trevni-1.9 and Parquet-1.6.
+Our cluster is connected by a 40Gb/s InfiniBand network, each node consists of two AMD Operon(tm) 6174 CPUs with 12 cores each, run at 800MHz and 128GB memory.
+We introduce Hadoop-2.7 as our running environment to compare CORES to Hive-3.0.0 (run on both MapReduce and Tez-0.9), Spark-2.0 and AsterixDB-0.9.2 in the MapReduce environment.
+We use 32KB block size in CORES-M(C) and conduct the default settings for their competitors, where Avro/Trevni are evaluated with 64KB blocks and the size of row group in Parquet is 128MB.

 To measure the efficiency of CORES, three data formats, i.e., Avro, Trevni and Parquet, are conducted in our experiments.
 In addition, we also measure CORES compared to several big-data platform (Spark, Hive/Tez) in the MapReduce environments.
 The experimental codes are as follows.

 [project](https://github.com/liyang0920/cores "https://github.com/liyang0920/cores")